-How well do you know your sharks?
+What do you know about sharks?

-When you hear shark you may picture sharp teeth and a dorsal fin sticking out of the water.
-You may think danger!
 But wait.
 Block those pesky images and thoughts from your mind because sharks are so much more …

-It turns out that we are way more dangerous to sharks than they are to us.
-Too much fishing is hurting many types of sharks.
-Let’s celebrate and take care of our sharks so they can keep doing their important work keeping our ocean ecosystems healthy.
-Let’s also celebrate them because they are important to the lives of many people worldwide through sustainable fishing and tourism.
+Let’s celebrate and take care of our sharks so they can continue doing their important work, keeping our ocean ecosystems healthy.
+And because sharks are important to the lives of many people worldwide through sustainable fishing and tourism.

 Let’s meet 6 fab types of sharks